leoj3n/prezto/modules/utility/README.md

 ### General

   - `slit` prints columns *1, 2, 3 ... n*.
+  - `c` clear the screen with scissors symbols (✂).
+  - `ytgif` converts YouTube to GIF.

 ### Files and Directories

   - `cdls` changes to a directory and lists its contents.
   - `dut` displays the grand total disk usage using human readable units.
   - `find-exec` finds files and executes a command on them.
+  - `fs` search files in directory for a string.
   - `mkdcd` makes a directory and changes to it.
   - `popdls` pops an entry off the directory stack and lists its contents.
   - `pushdls` pushes an entry onto the directory stack and lists its contents.
+  - `treep` pipe tree output into the less pager.
+  - `buf` back up a file using the date.

 ### Developer